crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Solidity

 - **Favor Solidity versions outlined in our [Slither Recommendations](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity)** In our opinion, older Solidity are more secure and have better built-in practices.
-Newer Solidity versions may be ttoo young to be used in production and require additional time to mature.
+Newer Solidity versions may be too young to be used in production and require additional time to mature.
 - **Use a stable release to compile; use the latest release to check for warnings.** Check that your code has no reported issues with the latest compiler version.
 However, Solidity has a fast release cycle and has a history of compiler bugs, so we do not recommend the latest version for deployment (see Slither’s [solc version recommendation](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity)).
 - **Do not use inline assembly.** Assembly requires EVM expertise.
 Do not write EVM code if you have not _mastered_ the yellow paper.